Sirisha-t/iMPP/README.md

 ```
 * The defult parameters used to run iMPP can be found here: [parameters.config](https://github.com/Sirisha-t/iMPP/blob/master/params/parameters.txt "parameters.txt")

-* You can run a test with the following command:
+* All the intermediate files will be stored in the folder : ~/iMPP/intermediate

+__Running a test__
 ```
+You can run a simple test using the test config file.
+Run the following command:

 /path/to/nextflow/nextflow run main.nf -profile test,docker

- [This will automatically read the sample input file from the /data folder]
+[This will automatically read the sample input file from the /data folder.
+The output will be stored in /output folder]

 ```
-* To resume workflow execution from where it stopped, use the '-resume' command as shown below:
+__Resume workflow execution__
 ```
+To resume workflow execution from where it stopped, use the '-resume' command as shown below:

 /path/to/nextflow/nextflow run main.nf -profile test,docker -resume
 ```

 ## Output ##

-The final iMPP output should contain four files.
+The final iMPP output will be in the <outdir> folder [default ~/output] and should contain four files.
 ```
 1. orfs.ffn : This file lists nucleotide sequences.
 E.g.
->1_+
-GTTGTTACCTCGTTACCTTTGGTCGAAAAAAAAAGCCCGCACTGTCAGGTGCGGGCTTTTTTCTGTGTTTCCTGTACGCGTCAGCCCGCACCGTTACCTG
-TGGTAATGGTGATGGTGGTGGTAATGGTGGTGCTAATGCGTTTCATGGATGTTGTGTACTCTGTAATTTTTATCTGTCTGTGCGCTATGCCTATATTGGT
-TAAAGTATTTAGTGACCTAAGTCAA
->2,17,14_90_191_+
-TTGAAGTTCGGCGGTACATCAGTGGCAAATGCAGAACGTTTTCTGCGTGTTGCCGATATTCTGGAAAGCAATGCCAGGCAGGGGCAGGTGGCCACCGTCC
-TCTCTGCCCCCGCCAAAATCACCAACCACCTGGTGGCGATGATTGAAAAAACCATTAGCGGCCAGGATGCTTTACCCAATATCAGCGATGCCGAACGTAT
-TTTTGCCGAACTTTTGACGGGACTCGCCGCCGCCCAGCCGGGGTTCCCGCTGGCGCAATTGAAAACTTTCGTCGATCAGGAATTTGCCCAAATAAAACAT
-GTCCTGCATGGCATTAGTTTGTTGGGGCAGTGCCCGGATAGCATCAACGCTGCGCTGATTTGCCGTGGCGAGAAAATGTCGATCGCCATTATGGCCGGCG
+>0_2_97_+
+AGCCTAGCGCTCAAATTGCTGGACGAGATCAATGAAGTCTGGCTCTTTGATTGTGGTGAAGCGACACAGAATCAAATTTTAGAAACGACCATACGT
+>3_1_99_-
+AGCTATTCTCAAGTTTCCGAATTACTAACTAAGAACCTCAATACACCTGCCCATGTAGAACCTGTTATGTCGCCTAAAGGAATGTATGACTACTTCACT
+>4_2_97_+
+ATCATTGCTCCTCCAGAGCACAACCATACGATCTCTGCTTCCCTCAAGTCTTTTCTTGAATGGCTTTCTTTCGAGGTGCATCCATTTGAAAACAAA

 2. orfs.faa : This file lists the amino acid sequences of the nucleotide sequneces in "[out_file_name].ffn".
 E.g.
->17,51,49,46,41_2_136_+
-VVTSLPLVEKKSPHCQVRAFFCVSCTRQPAPLPVVMVMVVVMVVLMRFMDVVYSVIFICLCAMPILVKVFSDLSQ
->2,17,14_90_191_+
-LKFGGTSVANAERFLRVADILESNARQGQVATVLSAPAKITNHLVAMIEKTISGQDALPNISDAERIFAELLTGLAAAQPGFPLAQLKTFVDQEFAQIKH
-VLHGISLLGQCPDSINAALICRGEKMSIAIMAGVLEARGHNVTVIDPVEKLLAVGHYLESTVDIAESTRRIAASRIPADHMVLMAGFTAGNEKGELVVLG
-RNGSDYSAAVLAACLRADCCEIWTDVDGVYTCDPRQVPDARLLKSMSYQEAMELSYFGAKVLHPRTITPIAQFQIPCLIKNTGNPQAPGTLIGASRDEDE
+>0_2_97+
+SLALKLLDEINEVWLFDCGEATQNQILETTIR
+>3_1_99_-
+SYSQVSELLTKNLNTPAHVEPVMSPKGMYDYFT
+>4_2_97_+
+IIAPPEHNHTISASLKSFLEWLSFEVHPFENK

 3. orfs.gff : This file lists the gene prediction results in gff format.
 E.g.
 ##gff-version 3
-2,17,14			FGS	CDS	90	191	.	+	2	ID=2,17,14_90_191_+;product=predicted protein
+0	FGS	CDS	2	97	.	+	1	ID=0_2_97_+;product=predicted protein
-3,17,15			FGS	CDS	90	194	.	+	2	ID=3,17,15_90_194_+;product=predicted protein
+3	FGS	CDS	1	99	.	-	0	ID=3_1_99_-;product=predicted protein
-14,51,49,46,40,59,58	FGS	CDS	2	136	.	+	1	ID=14,51,49,46,40,59,58_2_136_+;product=predicted protein
+4	FGS	CDS	2	97	.	+	1	ID=4_2_97_+;product=predicted protein
-15,73,40,59,58		FGS	CDS	1	132	.	+	0	ID=15,73,40,59,58_1_132_+;product=predicted protein

 4. assembled_proteins.faa : This file containts the assembled protein sequences.
 E.g.